-I also am a wife (my husband and I celebrated our 20th wedding anniversary this year!), a former co-host of a Southwest Florida visitor’s television channel, and a former editor of and writer for several upscale South Florida lifestyle magazines.
+I also am a wife (my husband and I celebrated our 21st wedding anniversary in 2017), a former co-host of a Southwest Florida visitor’s television channel, and a former editor of and writer for several upscale South Florida lifestyle magazines.
 I am passionate about all things classic–and living a holistic, healthful lifestyle.

 I hope you will stay awhile and have a look, and if you enjoy this blog please come back and visit again.
 I post new features one or more times a week.

 P.S.
 For additional information about me, my personal style, and why I created this blog…